Saint Patrick's Day: Modern era

-In 1903, Saint Patrick's Day became an official public holiday in Ireland due to the Bank Holiday (Ireland) Act 1903, an act of the United Kingdom parliament introduced by Irish MP James O'Mara.
+In 1903, Saint Patrick's Day became an official public holiday in Ireland due to the Bank Holiday (Ireland) Act 1903, an Act of the Parliament of the United Kingdom introduced by James O'Mara, an MP from the Irish Parliamentary Party (IPP).

 The first Saint Patrick's Day parade in Ireland was held in Waterford in 1903, hundreds of years after the first parade in North America.
 The week of Saint Patrick's Day 1903 had been declared Irish Language Week by the Gaelic League and in Waterford they opted to have a procession on Sunday 15 March.
 The procession comprised the Mayor and members of Waterford Corporation, the Trades Hall, the various trade unions and bands who included the 'Barrack St Band' and the 'Thomas Francis Meagher Band'.
 The parade began at the premises of the Gaelic League in George's St and finished in the Peoples Park, where the public were addressed by the Mayor and other dignitaries.
 On Tuesday 17 March, most Waterford businesses—including public houses—were closed and marching bands paraded as they had two days previously.

 On Saint Patrick's Day 1916, the Irish Volunteers—an Irish nationalist paramilitary organisation—held parades throughout Ireland.
 The authorities recorded 38 St Patrick's Day parades, involving 6,000 marchers, almost half of whom were reported to be armed.
 The following month, the Irish Volunteers launched the Easter Rising against British rule.
 This marked the beginning of the Irish revolutionary period and led to the Irish War of Independence and Civil War.
 During this time, Saint Patrick's Day celebrations in Ireland were muted, although the day was sometimes chosen to hold large political rallies.

-The celebrations remained low-key after the creation of the Irish Free State; the only state-organized observance was a military procession and trooping of the colours, and an Irish-language mass attended by government ministers.
+The celebrations remained low-key after the creation of the Irish Free State in 1922; the only state-organized observance was a military procession and trooping of the colours, and an Irish-language mass attended by government ministers.
 In 1927, the Irish Free State government banned the selling of alcohol on St Patrick's Day, although it remained legal in Northern Ireland.
 The ban was not repealed until 1961.

 The first official, state-sponsored Saint Patrick's Day parade in Dublin took place in 1931.
 Public St Patrick's Day festivities in Ireland have been cancelled three times, all for public health reasons.
 In 2001, celebrations were postponed to May due to the foot-and-mouth outbreak, while in 2020 and 2021 they were cancelled outright due to the COVID-19 pandemic.